 AHRD 700.
-Thesis, 6 credits.
+Thesis Research.
+3-6 credits.

 Continued study, research and writing in the areas of thesis concentration.
 Course may be repeated as needed.
-Prerequisite: EDUC 630 and approval of graduate adviser.
+This course is graded on a satisfactory/unsatisfactory/ incomplete (S/U/I) basis.
+Prerequisites: EDUC 630 and approval of graduate adviser.